3 Helpful Reasons to Turn Your Phone Off at Work

 However, before you make a cut and dry decision, let’s take a look at things in a different light…

-Do you find yourself constantly being distracted by your smart phone at work?
+Are you distracted by your smart phone at work?

-Are you looking for a simple technique to help you concentrate on your work and get things done?
+Do you want a simple technique to help you concentrate on your work and get things done?

 From pinging alerts, status updates, non-stop news feeds, text messages, games, and old-fashioned phone calls, your smart phone can be a veritable distraction!